-I simply fell in love with pictures of miniature Schnauzers, and such phrases as "very smart" and "loyal to owner" jumped off the screen at me.
-I ignored warnings that mini Schnauzers are more like terriers than their larger relatives.
+I simply fell in love with pictures of miniature schnauzers, and such phrases as "very smart" and "loyal to owner" jumped off the screen at me.
+I ignored warnings that mini schnauzers are more like terriers than their larger relatives.
 Of course, since I wasn't "researching" terriers, I knew nothing about them at the time.
-It was later I read that terriers are likely to be incessant barkers, very lively dogs and not easy to train.
+It was later I read that terriers are likely to be incessant barkers, very lively dogs, and not always easy to train.
 I had already made my first mistake.

 DO: Realize that breed or type behavior is one of the most important factors you should consider when choosing a dog breed.
 It pays to talk to people who know the breed--legitimate breeders (not pet shop owners or people who run "puppy farms"), veterinarians (who see many breeds daily), and owners of the breed in which you're interested.
 If you're considering a mixed breed, it helps if the person or shelter from which you're getting the pup can give you an idea what breeds make up the mix.
-Then you should find out what those breeds are like before you make your decision.
+Then you should find out as much about those breeds as possible before you make your decision.

 In hindsight, I understand my sudden impulsive need for a puppy was akin to "empty nest syndrome," only the emptiness I felt stemmed from giving up work that gave me satisfaction and self-identity.
 What I longed for was something that would give me a purpose to get out of bed every day and get moving.